Devanshimann/pg-managment/README.md

 🔍 Find PG

-Users can search for PG accommodations using filters:
+Users can search for PG accommodations area using filters:

 Budget

-Area

 WiFi availability